Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Tauber-Wiener theorems

 For a wavelet $\sigma$ and a dyadic decomposition of the scale-shift space $(w,\theta)$ the above formula gives the wavelet approximation (see \cite{Dau92}).
-In contrast to the Tauber-Wiener expansion (see \autoref{Wiener_Tauberian}) we cannot simply divide the left hand side by $\mathcal{F}[\sigma]$ to derive an explicit expansion for $\mathcal{F}[\x_N]/\mathcal{F}[\sigma]$ (compare with \autoref{eq:explicit}). \end{remark}
+In contrast to the Tauber-Wiener-expansion (see \autoref{Wiener_Tauberian}) we cannot simply divide the left hand side by $\mathcal{F}[\sigma]$ to derive an explicit expansion for $\mathcal{F}[\x_N]/\mathcal{F}[\sigma]$ (compare with \autoref{eq:explicit}). \end{remark}